ProspectiveCo/perspective-examples/examples/nats.io/README.md

 The goal of this guide is to stream records into NATS.io and visualize them in real-time using the Prospective NATS.io adapter.
 The steps include:

 1. Starting a NATS.io server with WebSocket support.
+2. Installing Node.js packages.
-2. Running the `producer.js` script to publish records to NATS.io.
+3. Running the `producer.js` script to publish records to NATS.io.
-3. Using the Prospective NATS.io adapter to connect to the NATS server and visualize the data.
+4. Using the Prospective NATS.io adapter to connect to the NATS server and visualize the data.
-4. Interacting with the Prospective dashboards to analyze the data.
+5. Interacting with the Prospective dashboards to analyze the data.
+6. Tearing down the demo.

 <br/>